Skip to main content

 Why this exists

-I built Vulkro because every SAST tool I tried wanted my code on their server.
-The cloud-SAST vendors upload it.
-The paid tiers of OSS scanners pull it through their cloud.
-The big appliance vendors sell you a private instance and then ship telemetry by default with a checkbox buried two settings menus deep.
+Vulkro exists because every other code-security scanner wants your code on their server.
+The cloud scanners upload it.
+The paid tiers of open-source scanners pull it through their cloud.
+The big enterprise vendors sell you a private instance and then ship telemetry by default with a checkbox buried two settings menus deep.

-I write code for a living.
-My code is full of half-finished ideas, embarrassing comments, customer names in test fixtures, secrets I haven't rotated yet.
-I don't want any of that on someone else's hard drive.
+Your code is full of half-finished ideas, embarrassing comments, customer names in test fixtures, and secrets nobody has rotated yet.
+None of that needs to live on someone else's hard drive.
 Not for a free tier, not for a $40-per-seat-per-month tier, not for the privilege of seeing 22% of the bugs.

 Why offline is the only acceptable default.

-Three things happen when a SAST vendor takes your code into their cloud.
-First, you're trusting their TLS, their employee access controls, their incident response.
-Second, you're producing analysis artifacts that live on their disks indefinitely, which becomes a discovery problem if your customers sue you.
-Third, you're feeding their training corpus, whether or not they have an LLM today.
+Three things happen when a security scanner takes your code into their cloud.
+First, you are trusting their network security, their employee access controls, and their incident response.
+Second, you are producing analysis reports that live on their disks indefinitely, which becomes a problem if your customers sue you and that data ends up in discovery.
+Third, you are feeding their training data, whether or not they are running an AI model today.

 None of these are theoretical.
-The 2023 Codecov breach exfiltrated CI secrets from thousands of repositories because a CI plugin shipped credentials to a vendor by default.
-The 2024 Snowflake breach demonstrated that one compromised credential at one vendor unlocks every customer's data simultaneously.
-SaaS security tools concentrate risk.
-They don't reduce it.
+The 2023 Codecov breach took CI secrets out of thousands of repositories because a build plugin shipped credentials to a vendor by default.
+The 2024 Snowflake breach showed that one compromised vendor credential unlocks every customer's data at once.
+Cloud security tools concentrate risk.
+They do not reduce it.

-The argument for cloud SAST is convenience.
+The argument for a cloud scanner is convenience.
 "We do the heavy lifting for you."
 The honest version is that the vendor needs your code on their servers to bill you for compute and to train next year's product.
-If the heavy lifting actually had to happen on a remote server, none of the offline tools (Bearer, Semgrep CE, Brakeman, Bandit) would run.
+If the heavy lifting actually had to happen on a remote server, none of the offline scanners (Bearer, Semgrep CE, Brakeman, Bandit) would work.

 Vulkro runs on a laptop.
-The 13-repo benchmark corpus finishes in 104 seconds on commodity hardware.
+The 13-repo benchmark finishes in 104 seconds on a normal developer machine.
 There is no heavy lifting that requires a data centre.

 What we don't collect, and how to verify it.